KangaRoo1372/webliero/converter/readme.md

 ## *5. CHANGELOG*

+04.09.2023 - version 0.52

+- add new checkbox option to make converted file compatible with LieroM8
+- add some warning messages displayed when converted mod will not be implemented properly in Liero.exe after conversion

 07.05.2023 - version 0.51
 - improve functions to recalculate values of some properties (to respect Liero limits)